Geonkick-Synthesizer/geonkick/README.md

 * Geonkick is not sensitive to key pitch.
 Pressing keys with different pitch will result in the same percussion sound.

 * Geonkick does not support multichannel.

+* If the option "Tune" is enabled than Geonkick will tune the percussion sound in accordance with the note.
+The central note (un-tuned) is A4.
+If the percussion sound is more like a tone, tuning above A4 may not work very well.

 ### Thank you!